OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 Many years ago, a few hours after a production deployment, I was informed about a show-stopping bug.
 I was surprised as the release had gone through weeks of verification by QA.
 We couldn't establish the cause and concluded a rollback was needed - the first in years.

-The rollback plan in the deployment document was "rollback to the previous version of code".
+The rollback plan in the deployment document was: "rollback to the previous version of code".
 Unfortunately, that's more a wish than a detailed plan.
-The issue was escalated, and everyone involved with the release was paged (from QA, to business owners, and managers).
+We escalated the issue, and paged everyone involved with the release (from QA, to business owners, and managers).

-A new rollback plan was created from scratch.
+We created a new rollback plan from scratch.
 Despite a new plan, we estimated the odds of a successful rollback at 10%.
 It was a no-win situation.
 We had a show-stopping bug we couldn't repro (and therefore fix), or we could roll back and take our chances.

 Rolling back offered some chance as opposed to none though.
 Each person was assigned a task.
 I went through the changelog, item by item, and documented the impact of rolling back.